What’s The Best Robotic Pool Cleaner? (2019 Guide)

 But you still need to factor in the distance from the power source to the pool, not just the size of the pool itself.

-Some commercial cleaners have cords up to 150 ft.
+Some commercial models have cords up to 150 ft.

 2. Wall climbers

-Not all robotic pool cleaners are made to climb walls: some are made to just stay at the bottom of the pool and keep the floor clean.
+Not all brands are made to climb walls: some are made to just stay at the bottom of the pool and keep the floor clean.

 And you have to decide for yourself which one you’d like to have.